 However, you need decent typing speed to make good money.
 As a beginner, you start with general transcription.
 This means you can work on any materials that are not technical such as recordings of meetings, speeches, and interviews.

-As you gain experience, you can get into technical fields such as legal and medical transcription which pay more.
+As you gain experience, you can get into technical fields and become a medical or legal transcriptionist which pays more.

 Do you have a keen eye for detail, and enjoy reading?
 Then proofreading is a great job where you can work alone.
 A proofreader’s main duty is to perfect content pieces before they are submitted or published.
 It is often the final step in the review of content.